DaveParillo/cisc192-reader/src/chapter1/first_program.rst

 The symbol ``<<`` is an operator that you apply to ``cout`` and a string, and that causes the string to be displayed.

-``endl`` is an object that represents the end of a line.
-When you send an ``'\n'`` to ``cout``, it causes the cursor to move to the next line of the display.
+When you send the ``'\n'`` character to ``cout``, it causes the cursor to move to the next line of the display.
 The next time you output something, the new text appears on the next line.
+The ``std::endl`` object may also be used to add the end of line character.
+It also flushes the output buffer so output is displayed right away.

 Like all statements, the output statement ends with a semi-colon (``;``).